dotnet/EntityFramework.Docs/entity-framework/core/providers/provider-log.md

   * `IMigrationsSqlGenerator` has changed from a singleton service to a scoped service
 * https://github.com/aspnet/EntityFrameworkCore/pull/14706
   * The infrastructure for building relational commands has been made public so it can be safely used by providers and refactored slightly.
-  * `IRelationalCommandBuilderFactory`has changed from singleton service to a scoped service
-  * `IShaperCommandContextFactory` has changed from singleton service to a scoped service
-  * `ISelectExpressionFactory` has changed from singleton service to a scoped service
 * https://github.com/aspnet/EntityFrameworkCore/pull/14733
   * `ILazyLoader` has changed from a scoped service to a transient service
 * https://github.com/aspnet/EntityFrameworkCore/pull/14610